CoffeeIsCode/Logical-Reader/README.md

 ## Thanks ##

-- Thank you for taking the time to review Logical.
+- Thank you for taking the time to read the Logical Readme.
  It really means a lot to me. <3

  -CoffeeIsCode-